Christmas is only 12 weeks away.

 SO!
 To make those bucks we do have stretch as far as humanly possible, I’m going to be making a lot of our gifts.

-And because it’s me, most of them will in some way involve food.
+And because it’s me, and I like giving consumable gifts, most of them will in some way involve food.

 So I thought I’d share!
 Believe me when I say that these will be the easiest of the easy in terms of time, money and skill; anyone, with any level of cooking skill should be able to make these gifts.
 And yet, your friends and family will be super-duper impressed.